RPGHacker/asar/README.md

   an autoclean, or everything will be leaked; Asar can't solve circular dependencies, and won't even try.
 - pushpc/pullpc: In case you want to put code at one place instead of two.
-- function: Defines a function.
-For details, see below.
 - if/elseif/else/endif: For conditional compilation.
 See section "Conditionals" below for details.
 - while: For repeated compilation of the same code.
 See section "Loops" below for details.
 - assert: Accepts an if-like condition; if the condition is false, it prints an error message.
-- math: Changes how the math parser works.
-It takes two arguments: First, it wants a setting name (valid settings are "pri" and "round"), then it wants "on" or "off" depending on whether you want it on or off. pri tells it to apply prioritization rules (exponentiation comes before multiplication/division, which comes before addition/subtraction, and so on). round tells whether Asar should round the intermidate values down to the closest integer after each operation, like xkas does.
-Because some Asar users are used to the (rather strange) behaviour of xkas, prioritizing is left-to-right by default, and rounding is on.
-Parentheses are allowed no matter what these settings are.
 - warn: Controls a few warning-related settings.
 Its syntax is similar to math, but the only valid flag is "xkas" (warns about a few things that Asar does differently from xkas).
 Note that you should turn off xkas emulation mode with this on; some changes throw warnings and errors in native